jaredhendrickson13/pfsense-automator/README.md

         - `--vlan=<vlan_id>` (`-v`) : Return only interfaces that are associated with a specific VLAN tag (e.g. `--vlan=50`)
         - `--name=<name_expr>` (`-n`) : Return only interfaces whose description contains a specified expression (e.g. `--name=FWUPLINK`)
         - `--cidr=<cidr_expr>` (`-c`) : Return only interfaces whose CIDR starts with a specified expression (e.g. `--cidr=127.0.0.1`)
+        - `--read-json` (`-rf`) : Prints interface data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports interface data to a JSON file given an existing directory

 -  `--read-available-interfaces` : Prints interfaces that are available but unused by pfSense